ronf/asyncssh/docs/index.rst

 It is also possible to use a single authorized_keys file for all users.
 This is common when using certificates, as AsyncSSH can automatically enforce that the certificates presented have a principal in them which matches the username.
-This would look something like the following.
+In this case, a custom :class:`SSHServer` subclass is no longer required, and so the :func:`listen` function can be used in place of :func:`create_server`.

    .. include:: ../examples/simple_cert_server.py
       :literal: